 Troubleshooting Mitsubishi Check Engine Light On

 The check engine light is an important warning system in your Mitsubishi vehicle.
 When this light illuminates, it indicates a problem with your engine or emission system that needs to be addressed.
-The check engine light is triggered by the onboard computer, known as the Engine Control Module (ECM), which monitors the engine and emission systems for any faults or issues.
+The onboard computer, known as the Engine Control Module (ECM), triggers the check engine light, which monitors the engine and emission systems for any faults or issues.
 It’s important to take the check engine light seriously and have your vehicle inspected as soon as possible to prevent any potential damage to your engine or emission system.
 This article will discuss the reasons for a check engine light illumination, what you should do when you see the check engine light, and how to diagnose and repair the problem.

 Mitsubishi’s service engine soon, also known as a check engine light, can come on when the On-Board Diagnostic (OBD) system detects a problem with the engine, emission system, and even transmission.
 If your Mitsubishi check engine light stays on, check that the gas cap is tight.
 If that is not the problem, read the fault codes by connecting the YOUCANIC scanner to the diagnostic port under the dashboard.
 See the instructions below.
 On some Mitsubishi models, the check engine light may soon come on instead of the service engine.
 Both these lights serve the same functions.